-Last updated: 4/11/17 -- It’s been said that an angler can visit the Pocono Mountains for an entire month and never fish the same water twice.
+Last updated: 2/23/18 -- Check back on April 5th when this blog will be updated for 2018!
+It’s been said that an angler can visit the Pocono Mountains for an entire month and never fish the same water twice.
 In the Pocono Mountains, trout season begins April 15, 2017.

 The region boasts 150 lakes, 170 miles of rivers, and the largest number of high-quality and exceptional valued streams in the commonwealth.